verus-lang/verus/source/docs/guide/src/assert_by.md

 a modest-size proof `P`.
 Typically, you do this by `...; P; assert(F); ...`.
 But doing this comes with a risk: the facts `P` introduces can be used not only for proving `F` but also for proving the entire rest of the function.
-This gives Z3 much more to think about when proving things beyond `assert(F)`, which is especially problematic when these additional facts are universally quantified.
-This can make Z3 take longer, and even time out, on the rest of the function.
+This gives the SMT solver much more to think about when proving things beyond `assert(F)`, which is especially problematic when these additional facts are universally quantified.
+This can make the solver take longer, and even time out, on the rest of the function.

 ## Enter `assert (...) by { ... }`